 A full-time student is required to be registered for twelve units each quarter of each academic year until the completion of all requirements for the degree, including the filing of the thesis or dissertation.

 A part-time student is enrolled in fewer than twelve units a quarter but is admitted as a regular student.
-A part-time student must pay full tuition and fees unless approved by the dean of Graduate Studies to enroll in half-time status for six units or fewer.
-A student must file the petition for half-time study with the Office of Graduate Studies no later than the last day of the second week of the quarter to be eligible for reduced tuition and fees.
-See “Part-Time Study.”
+A part-time student must pay full tuition and fees unless approved by the dean of the Graduate Division to enroll in half-time status for six units or fewer.
+A student must file the petition for half-time study with the Graduate Division no later than the last day of the second week of the quarter to be eligible for reduced tuition and fees.
+See “Part-Time Study, Including Half-Time.”

 Students are considered enrolled when they have requested at least one course and space in it has been reserved.
 Every effort will be made to enroll students in their preferred class sections.
 Students are not considered registered until they have both enrolled in classes and paid registration fees.